tundeakins/Planet_tools/README.md

  - **planet_prot** - Calculate period of rotation of a planet
  - **sigma_CCF** - Calculate CCF width of non-rotating star in km/s based on resolution of spectrograph
  - **transit_duration** - Calculate the transit duration

+The **estimate_effect** module contains the following functions:

+ - **photo_granulation** - Estimate the amplitude and timescale of granulation noise in photometric observations as given by Gilliland 2011
+ - **chaplin_exptime** - compute the optimal exposure time to reduce stellar p-mode oscillation amplitude in the given star to 0.1m/s and 0.09m/s according to Chaplin et al. 2019.
+ - **rv_precision_degrade** - calculate factor by which RV precision of a stellar spectral type degrades due to vsini.

 The **some_stats** module contains the following functions: